Robust Graph Matching Using An Unbalanced Hierarchical Optimal Transport Framework: Related Work

-Optimal transport (OT) distance and its variants provide an effective metric for probability measures (e.g., distributions).
-In particular, the OT distance in the Kantorovich form is called Wasserstein distance~\cite{kantorovich1942translocation}, which corresponds to computing an optimal transport plan (or equivalently, called coupling) between two probability measures.
-Given the samples of two probability measures, the optimal transport plan between them is formulated as a matrix indicating the pairwise coherency of the samples~\cite{su2017order,memoli2011gromov}.
-Because of this excellent property, OT has received great attention in extensive matching tasks, such as shape matching~\cite{solomon2016entropic}, generative modeling~\cite{genevay2018learning}, and image-text alignment~\cite{chen2020graph}.
-In graph data analysis, OT is also gradually being adopted for graph-to-graph comparisons.
-One of the representatives is the Gromov-Wasserstein (GW) distance that shows excellent performance in graph partitioning~\cite{xu2019scalable}, graph clustering~\cite{xu2020gromov} and graph dictionary learning~\cite{vincent2021online}.

-Focusing on graph matching, the GW distance can be seen as a relaxation strategy for the QAP problem.
-Therefore, based on the GW distance, a series of OT-based graph matching methods have been proposed and achieved encouraging performance.
-For example, GWL~\cite{xu2019gromov} is the first OT-based method that jointly learns the node embeddings and finds the node correspondence between two graphs via GW distance.
-FGW~\cite{titouan2019optimal} extends the GW distance so that it can be applied to the task of matching attribute graphs.
+Optimal transport (OT) distance and its variants (like GW and FGW distances) provide an effective metric for probability measures (e.g., distributions).
+In particular, the OT distance in the Kantorovich form is called Wasserstein distance~\cite{kantorovich1942translocation}, which corresponds to computing an optimal transport plan between two probability measures.
+Given the samples of two probability measures, the optimal transport plan between them is formulated as a doubly stochastic matrix indicating the pairwise coherency of the samples~\cite{su2017order,memoli2011gromov}.
+Because of this excellent property, OT distance has received great attention in extensive matching tasks, such as shape matching~\cite{solomon2016entropic}, generative modeling~\cite{genevay2018learning}, and image-text alignment~\cite{chen2020graph}.
+In graph analysis, OT distance is also gradually being adopted for graph-to-graph comparisons.
+Based on the GW distance, a series of OT-based graph matching methods have been proposed and achieved encouraging performance.
+GWL~\cite{xu2019gromov} is the first GW-based method that jointly learns the node embeddings and finds the node correspondence between two graphs.
+The FGW distance in~\cite{titouan2019optimal} extends GW distance by considering the Wasserstein term for node attributes, so that it can be applied to match attribute graphs.
 SLOTAlign~\cite{tang2023robust} combines GW distance with multi-view structure learning to enhance graph representation power and reduce the effect of structure and feature inconsistency inherited across graphs.